 Names in the Willey family: Alzada, Octavia, Idawalley

-I wrote about Idawalley Zoradia Lewis a few years ago, but didn’t talk about the source of her unusual name.
+I wrote about Idawalley Zoradia Lewis a few years ago, but didn’t mention the source of her unusual name: her mother.

 Baby name story: Ida Lewis